 Get feedback as early as possible, and give the feedback continuously to the whole team

 Throughout our DevOps transformation, the CloudBees Jenkins Platform has been central to our implementation of continuous integration and continuous delivery practices, particularly on the CI side.
-Our CloudBees environment includes 10 masters (managed with CloudBees Jenkins Operations Center), more than 80 shared executors and 250 plugins.
+Our CloudBees environment includes 10 controllers (managed with CloudBees Jenkins Operations Center), more than 80 shared executors and 250 plugins.
 It supports 1,500 developers on 300 teams and runs 16,000 jobs.
 All of this is hosted on our internal infrastructure; more than 70 virtual machines in our data center are allocated to Jenkins.